MOBILE APPLICATION

 Who's Behind the Experience

+After research, my next step was to understand the user.
 Based on market insights, I developed four user personas to align design choices with the diverse needs and challenges of pet owners.

-THE WHY BEHIND THE DESIGN
+DEFINING THE DESIGN

 6 UX Findings and Design Goals